kuwaitandme/site/INSTALL.md

     # SSH into the box
     $ vagrant ssh

-    # Goto the app!
+    # Init the app!
-    [vagrant@kuwaitandme ~]$ cd /vagrant
+    [vagrant@kuwaitandme ~]$ kme_init

-    # Update and build.
-    [vagrant@kuwaitandme vagrant]$ git pull
-    [vagrant@kuwaitandme vagrant]$ npm install
-    [vagrant@kuwaitandme vagrant]$ gulp build

     # Now run!
-    [vagrant@kuwaitandme vagrant]$ npm start
+    [vagrant@kuwaitandme ~]$ kme_start

 If vagrant fails, then we recommend following the instructions, step by step.
 Most of it is setting up the different dependencies that is required for the app.

+Vagrant will have the app running on port 6902 of your browser. [http://localhost:6902](http://localhost:6902)

 ## 1. Fulfill Dependencies